Monaco is aiming to make its popular Riviera yachting industry more sustainable and a beacon of ocean conservation.

 “The guiding principle is synonymous with growth that respects the environment, by realising that sustainable development is not a constraint but a lever that can improve the sector’s resilience, generate added value, and contribute to a healthy ecosystem and strong community,” he said.

 Famed oceanographer and marine biologist Sylvia Earle was in attendance on behalf of the La Belle Classe Superyachts Environmental Symposium about Antarctica.
-She’s leading a trip there on a sustainable yacht in 2023.
+She’s leading a trip there on a sustainable yacht this year.

 “We need to shift to consider what is under the yacht,” Earle said.
 “We know that our actions are capable of altering the nature of nature, of altering the planet that is unique in the universe,” she added.

-The event included roundtable discussions about sustainability and emissions targets for the sector, ahead of the Monaco Energy Boat Challenge in June.
+The 2022 event included roundtable discussions about sustainability and emissions targets for the sector, ahead of the Monaco Energy Boat Challenge, which takes place in June.
 The event encouraged the yachting community to find inspiration from environmental advocates like Earle, as well as sustainable developments in the industry.

 Monaco Ocean Week also awarded three yacht owners for their sustainability commitments.
 The three prizes, for Technology and Innovation, Mediation and Science, and Ethics and Behavior, were presented last Thursday.